Ali-Al-Hadi-Al-Husseini/neutrino-web-framework/stress_Tests/README.md

 | /me|45000|111|0|220|32.66796882299615|0.0|808.3638715240354|155.5153151271826|128.6751084554861|197.0
 | /me/dynamic|45000|111|0|219|32.685361277980384|0.0|808.4510078689232|157.90058747439906|131.8469905411232|200.0
 | TOTAL|360000|112|0|899|38.239454599662146|0.0|6458.441721533522|1219.6300467788521|1005.1895989935595|193.375

+### I conducted tests using Apache JMeter with 1500 threads, and my framework outperformed express by approximately 90% while maintaining 100% accuracy and zero errors.
+The servers used in the stress tests are listed in the stress tests folder.

 # Old Neutrino
 | Label | #Samples | Average | Min | Max | Std.
 Dev. | Error% | Throughput | Received KB/sec | Sent Kb/sec | Avg.
 Bytes  |